fleetdm/fleet/docs/REST API/rest-api.md

 ### Add package

-> **Experimental feature**.
-This feature is undergoing rapid improvement, which may result in breaking changes to the API or configuration surface.
-It is not recommended for use in automated workflows.

 _Available in Fleet Premium._

 Add a package (.pkg, .msi, .exe, .deb) to install on macOS, Windows, or Linux (Ubuntu) hosts.